deezer/similar_artists_ranking/README.md

 #### Directed graph `deezer_graph.csv`

 This file provides a directed graph dataset of 24 270 artists from the Deezer catalog.
 Each artist points towards 20 other artists.
 They correspond, up to internal business rules, to the top-20 artists from the same graph that would be recommended in production in our  _"Similar Artists"_ feature.
-Due to confidentiality constraints, artists are unfortunately _anonymized_.
+Due to confidentiality constraints, artists are unfortunately anonymized.

 Each row  corresponds to a directed edge from an artist `i` to an artist `j` in the format `(id_i, id_j, S_ij)`.
 The edge weight `S_ij` denotes the similarity score of `j` with respect to `i`, as described in the paper.